masesgroup/KEFCore/src/documentation/articles/externalapplication.md

 [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) shall convert the entities used within the model in something viable from the backend.
 Continuing from the concepts introduced in [serialization](serialization.md), an external application can use the data stored in the topics in a way it decides: [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) gives some helpers to get back the CLR Entity objects stored in the topics.

-> IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can be change without notice.
+> IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can change without notice.

 ## Basic concepts